thuringia/CVImageProcessor/README.md

 * To manipulate go to the 'Image' tab at the bottom
 	* Invert your image by clicking 'Invert'
 	* Blur the image by clicking 'Blur' with adjustable kernel sizes using the slider
+	* Detect lines in the image by clicking the "Detect Lines" button
 	* Switch between the original, inverted and blurred image by using the 'View' tab to the right
 * Save an inverted or blurred image by clicking the appropriate buttons in the 'File' tab at the bottom